isomerpages/mse/news/---speeches/_posts/2023-03-21-opening-speech-for-the-second-reading-of-the-rsa.md

 INTENT OF THE BILL

 5. Today’s Resource Sustainability (Amendment) Bill marks the next step in our national sustainability agenda.
-Alvin

 6. We are introducing three new measures to address packaging waste and food waste:
 a.
 A disposable carrier bag charge at supermarkets;